-- Your choice of a scenic floatplane flight to an Alpine lake to start your tour (floatplane departure from our Tyax Adventures base, on Tyaughton Lake) OR peddle into the Chilcotin Park from the Tyax Adventures base with your guide.
+- Your choice of a scenic floatplane flight to an alpine lake to start your tour (from our base, or any other destination-such as Whistler or Vancouver) OR peddle into the park via a local trail head.

-- 6 nights double occupancy accommodation in our backcountry camps (see below for details on our backcountry camps)
+- 4 to 6 nights double occupancy accommodation in our backcountry camps (see details on our backcountry camps below).

 - Unbeatable mountain vistas and stories for a lifetime

 What’s included when staying at our Backcountry camps:

 - A camp host to greet you and maintain camp.